 Yes.
 I am currently accepting new patients, ages 18 and up.

-I am able to bill a number of insurance providers, including Moda/ODS, PacificSource, FirstChoice Health, and Providence.
-I also offer the option for affordable private pay, which has the added benefit of increased privacy and confidentiality.
+I can bill several insurance panels, including Moda, PacificSource, FirstChoice Health, and Providence.
+I am happy to provide you with paperwork that you can submit to your insurance if you are out of network.
+I also offer the option for private pay, which has the added benefit of increased privacy and confidentiality.

 My office is located at 1598 Pearl Street, on the corner of East 16th Ave. and Pearl.
 A small parking lot is available on the north side of the building; both metered and free parking are available on both sides of East 16th (view parking map).

 How often can I see you?